 Screencastify, like many others around the world, is celebrating LGBTQIA+ Pride Month in June, which recognizes the anniversary of the Stonewall Uprising on June 28, 1969.
 Pride is a time for education, active celebration and sharing stories from lesbian, gay, bisexual, transgender, and queer people.

 Whether students are watching videos made by their classmates, by you, or directing their own, you can use Screencastify to celebrate the occasion.

 Take a look 👀 below for great ways to celebrate 🏳️🌈 Pride History this month — and to recognize and include our LGBTQIA+ community every month.

-✨ Have your students celebrate what they are proud of!
+✨ Have students celebrate what they're proud of!

 Pride month is a time for everyone to reflect and to embrace what makes you who you are.
 In that same way, Pride is also a perfect time to celebrate everyone’s distinctiveness together!

 To begin, have each student first introduce themselves using Screencastify Submit with their names and pronouns.
 After students share their pronouns, they will record themselves describing one thing about them that they want to celebrate and highlight.